 - Q3.10.400 through Q3.10.420 Inventory Controls.
-(These questions will allow the facility to better define and quantify the frequency of their chemical inventory program.)
+(These questions allow the facility to better define and quantify the frequency of their chemical inventory program.)

-When answering many of the questions in the delay portion of the SSP, facilities will be asked to select whether the measure applies to the perimeter and/or critical assets.
+When answering many of the questions in the delay portion of the SSP, facilities will be asked to select whether the measure applies to the perimeter and/or to critical assets.
 This section is in lieu of the previous SSP assets section.
-Based on the identified critical assets from the new SVA, facilities should revisit the following questions should be revisited to correctly identify the location(s) to which the measure applies:
+Based on the identified critical assets from the new SVA, facilities should revisit the following questions to correctly identify the location(s) to which the measure applies:

-- Q3.20.030 through Q3.20.160 Perimeter Security (These questions include measures such as fences, gates, walls, doors, and locks.)
+- Q3.20.030 through Q3.20.160 Perimeter Security.
+(These questions include measures such as fences, gates, walls, doors, and locks.)

-- Q3.20.430 and Q3.20.440 Access Control Systems
+- Q3.20.430 and Q3.20.440 Access Control Systems.

-- Q3.20.560 Anti-Vehicle Measures
+- Q3.20.560 Anti-Vehicle Measures.

 This section of the SSP does not contain any new or changed questions.